Shaikh-areeb/Python/README.md

 > This notebook explains how to use **while loops** to execute a block of code repeatedly based on a condition.
 > It covers loop control techniques and helps in understanding iteration with practical examples.

+### 📃 For Loop Notebook

+#### 🔹 Topics Covered
+- `for` loop basics
+- Syntax and working
+- Iterating over `range()`
+- Looping through lists, strings, and tuples
+- Nested `for` loops
+- Loop control using `break`
+- Skipping iterations using `continue`
+- Using `else` with `for` loop

+> This notebook explains how to use **for loops** to iterate over sequences such as lists, strings, tuples, and ranges.
+> It covers iteration techniques, nested loops, and loop control statements with practical examples to build a strong understanding of looping in Python.